Hybrid lunar ISRU plant: a comparative analysis with carbothermal reduction and water extraction: Mass, power, and sizing results

 Figures \ref{fig:sizing_mass} and \ref{fig:sizing_power} are bar charts of mass and power breakdown.
 In addition to the four architectures in Table \ref{tab:result_deterministic}, the \rev{Parallel Hybrid architectures} with different hybrid ratios are added.
 The \rev{landed} mass of the CR architecture turned out to be the lightest compared to the others for one year of operation (Fig.~\ref{fig:sizing_mass_1}).
 As the operational period becomes longer, the additional hydrogen and methane from Earth become heavier, making the WE architecture the lightest (Fig.~\ref{fig:sizing_mass_3}).
 The main mass drivers other than additional methane and hydrogen are the water tankers and the liquefaction subsystem.
 Since liquefying hydrogen requires heavy cryocoolers (see, e.g., Deserranno et al.~\cite{Deserranno.2014}), the liquefaction subsystem of the CR architecture becomes the lightest.
-The Series Hybrid architecture turns out to be the heaviest in both analyzed operational periods.
-This is because the Series Hybrid architecture largely depends on oxygen from CR rather than WE, requiring additional hydrogen and methane from Earth.
+The \revaa{SH} architecture turns out to be the heaviest in both analyzed operational periods.
+This is because the \revaa{SH} architecture largely depends on oxygen from CR rather than WE, requiring additional hydrogen and methane from Earth.
 Furthermore, since all water is produced in the PSR, this architecture requires the same amount of water tankers as the WE dedicated plant, which is another major mass driver.

-Figure \ref{fig:sizing_power} is the bar chart of the power breakdown.
-The main power drivers are the CR reactor, the water extractor, the electrolysis subsystem, and the liquefaction subsystem.
-As can be seen, the water extractor itself requires significantly less power than the CR reactor.
-However, due to the liquefaction of hydrogen, \revb{the total difference in power consumption between the CR and WE architectures is about 16 kW.}
+\revaasecond{As can be seen in Table \ref{tab:result_deterministic} and Fig.~\ref{fig:sizing_power}, the main power drivers are the CR reactor, the water extractor, the electrolysis subsystem, and the liquefaction subsystem.
+As can be seen, the water extractor itself requires less power than the CR reactor.
+However, due to the liquefaction of hydrogen, the total difference in power consumption between the CR and WE architectures is about 8 kW.
+While the CR architecture requires the least power, the difference in power consumption between the CR and SH architectures is relatively small ($\sim 1.6$ kW).
+In the SH architecture, the low temperature at the PSR increases the energy required to heat regolith and leads to higher radiative heat loss.
+However, by partially relying on the less power-consuming WE process for oxygen production, the total power required for the CR reactor remains lower than that of the SH architecture.}

+\revaasecond{It is important to note that the total power consumption is calculated under the assumption that water extraction and CR reactor operation occur simultaneously in hybrid architectures.
+If these processes are carried out at different times, power consumption at any given moment may be lower than the values presented here.
+Future studies should explore optimal operational strategies to minimize power consumption for each architecture.}